-- IGNORE < 0 See explanation for the corresponding positive value, the only difference is that contact between segments belonging to the same part is not treated - IGNORE = 0 Initial penetrations will give rise to initial contact stresses, i.e., the slave contact surface is not modified, this option is not available for Mortar contact but defaults to IGNORE = 2 - IGNORE = 1 Initial penetrations will be tracked, i.e., the slave contact surface is translated to the level of the initial penetrations and subsequently follow the master contact surface on separation until the unmodified level is reached - IGNORE = 2 Initial penetrations will be ignored, i.e., the slave contact surface is translated to the level of the initial penetrations, optionally with an initial contact stress governed by MPAR1, this is the default option for Mortar contact - IGNORE = 3 Initial penetrations will be removed over time, i.e., the slave contact surface is translated to the level of the initial penetrations and pushed back to its unmodified level over a time determined by MPAR1 - IGNORE = 4 Same as IGNORE = 3 but it allows for large penetrations by also setting MPAR2 to at least the maximum initial penetration
+- IGNORE < 0 See explanation for the corresponding positive value.
+The only difference is that contact between segments belonging to the same part is not treated. - IGNORE = 1 Initial penetrations are tracked, meaning the tracked contact surface is translated to the level of the initial penetrations and subsequently follows the reference contact surface on separation until the unmodified level is reached - IGNORE = 2 Initial penetrations are ignored, meaning the tracked contact surface is translated to the level of the initial penetrations, optionally with an initial contact stress governed by MPAR1.
+This is the default option for Mortar contact. - IGNORE = 3 Initial penetrations are removed over time, meaning the tracked contact surface is translated to the level of the initial penetrations and pushed back to its unmodified level over a time determined by MPAR1 - IGNORE = 4 This option is the same as IGNORE = 3, but it allows for large penetrations by also setting MPAR2 to at least the maximum initial penetration.

-The use of IGNORE depends on the problem, if no initial penetrations are present there is no need to use this parameter at all.
-If penetrations are relatively small in relation to the maximum allowed penetration, then IGNORE = 1 or IGNORE = 2 seems to be the appropriate choice.
-For IGNORE = 2 the user may specify an initial contact stress small enough to not significantly affect the physics but large enough to eliminate rigid body modes and thus singularities in the stiffness matrix.
-The intention with this is to constrain loose parts that are initially close but not in contact by pushing out the contact surface using SLDTHK or SFST and applying the IGNORE = 2 option.
-Increasing SFST for shells to a number larger than unity will push the contact surface outside the geometry and contact will be detected accordingly, see Figure Error!
-Reference source not found., the SLDTHK parameter is used for solids.
+The use of IGNORE depends on the problem.
+If no initial penetrations are present there is no need to use this parameter at all.
+If penetrations are relatively small relative to the maximum allowed penetration, IGNORE = 1 or 2 seem to be the appropriate choice.
+For IGNORE = 2 specifying an initial contact stress small enough to not significantly affect the physics but large enough to eliminate rigid body modes may avoid singularities in the stiffness matrix.
+The intention with this is to constrain loose parts that are initially close but not in contact by pushing out the contact surface using SLDTHK or SFSAT and applying IGNORE = 2.
+Increasing SFSAT for shells to a number larger than unity pushes the contact surface outside the geometry, leading to contact detection.

+SLDTHK serves the same purpose for solid elements.
+See Figure 30.44.
 It is at least good for debugging problems with many singular rigid body modes.

 IGNORE = 3 is the Mortar interference counterpart, used for instance if there is a desire to fit a rubber component in a structure or for eliminating initial penetrations by simulation.
-With this option the contact surfaces are restored linearly in time from the beginning of the simulation to the time specified by MPAR1.
-If the intention is to eliminate initial penetrations completely, and since contact penetrations are unavoidable to some extent, it may also in this case be of importance to use SFST or SLDTHK to reduce the possibility that the actual geometry is penetrated.
-If using a single surface definition on a complicated geometry with many parts, a negative value of IGNORE could be of interest, since the Mortar contact may otherwise detect spurious contacts between segments belonging to the same part.
+With this option, the contact surfaces are restored linearly in time from the beginning of the simulation to the time specified by MPAR1.
+If the intention is to eliminate initial penetrations completely, it may also in this case be of importance to use SFSAT or SLDTHK to reduce the possibility that the actual geometry is penetrated.
+If using a single surface definition on a complicated geometry with many parts, a negative value of IGNORE could be of interest because Mortar contact may otherwise detect spurious contacts between segments belonging to the same part.

-A drawback with IGNORE = 3 is that initial penetration must be smaller than half the characteristic length of the contact or otherwise they will not be detected in the first place.
-For this reason IGNORE = 4 was introduced where initial penetrations may be of arbitrary size, but it requires that the user provides crude information on the level of penetration of the contact interface.
-This is done in MPAR2 which must be larger than the maximum penetration or otherwise an error termination will occur.
-IGNORE = 4 only applies to solid elements at the moment.
+A drawback of IGNORE = 3 is that initial penetration must be smaller than half the characteristic length of the contact.
+Otherwise, they are not detected in the first place.
+For this reason we developed IGNORE = 4, where initial penetrations may be of arbitrary size.
+IGNORE = 4, however, requires providing crude information on the level of penetration of the contact interface with MPAR2.
+MPAR2 must be larger than the maximum penetration.
+Otherwise, an error termination occurs.
+IGNORE = 4 only applies when the tracked surface is solid elements.

-30-4630 2D mortar contact, 2 slave segments in contact with 2 master segments results in three separate treatments.
+Figure 30.45.
+2D Mortar contact with two tracked segments in contact with two reference segments, resulting in three separate treatments.

-30.21.8 2D Mortar contact
+30.23.8 2D Mortar contact